bestbat/Homura/README.md

 Sandboxing | :heavy_multiplication_x:
 SteamCMD | :heavy_multiplication_x:

+# Known issues :disappointed:

+- Teamspeak dont get set automatically to windows 10 because it creates a folder under games that have to be deleted and the windows version have to be changed manually.
+Gets fixed in 3.6

 # Limitations :x:

 - Only 32-Bit Games and Applications working currently.
 You may want to see https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=242625